 - 4. Repeat step 3 to install any additional option cards. - 5.
 Place the metal bracket over the option cards, making sure that all option cards are aligned with the plastic card guides in the bracket.
-Secure the metal bracket to the printed circuit board with the plastic snap rivets provided.
-Refer to the installed assembly in Figure 8 on page 37.
+Secure the metal bracket to the printed circuit board with the snap rivets provided.
+See the installed assembly in Figure 8 on page 39.

-To complete the option card installation, proceed to Installing the Printed Circuit Board on page 34.
+Complete the option card installation by proceeding to the Installing the Printed Circuit Board section of this chapter.

-4.5 Replacing the LCD Display
+4.6 Replacing the LCD Display

-The Model GS868's measurements are displayed on a a two-pane LCD graphic display panel.
+The Model GM868's measurements are displayed on a a two-pane LCD graphic display panel.
 The LCD display normally provides years of dependable service, but it is easily field-replaceable when necessary.
-To replace the LCD display, see Figure 8 on page 37 for the component locations, and complete the following steps:
+To replace the LCD display, see Figure 8 on page 39 for the component locations, and complete the following steps:

 - 1. Remove the printed circuit board, as described in a previous section of this chapter. - 2.
 Using a 3/16 in. nutdriver, remove the four nut/washer sets that secure the display shroud to the inside of the console cover.
 Lift the display shroud off its mounting studs. - 3.
 Using a 1/4" nutdriver, remove the four standoffs that secure the LCD display assembly to the console cover.
 Lift the LCD display assembly off its mounting studs. - 4.
 Place the new LCD display assembly over the mounting studs on the console cover and fasten it in place with the four standoffs.
-Make sure that the LCD display assembly is oriented as shown in Figure 9 on page 38.
+Make sure that the LCD display assembly is oriented as shown in Figure 9 on page 40.